obspy/docs/README.md

 # ObsPy Docs

-Additional documents like presentations, posters and workshop material
+Additional documents like presentations, posters and workshop material.
+Some material might be outdated.
+See the ObsPy homepage http://www.obspy.org for an up-to-date version of the API documentation and tutorial.

-## Direct links
+## Direct links to the PDFs

 ### API